20th-century history of Kosovo: Socialist Yugoslavia (1945–1989)

 Milošević was initially sent there as a member of the Communist party.
 Initially Milošević did not talk to Serbs who were at that point demonstrating for rights and freedoms that had been denied to them.
 During these meetings he agreed to listen to their grievances.
 During the meeting, outside the building where this forum was taking place police started fighting the locals who had gathered there, mostly Serbs eager to voice their grievances.
 After hearing about the police brutality outside of the halls, Milošević came out and in an emotional moment promised the local Serbs that "Nobody would beat you again."
 This news byte was seen on evening news and catapulted then-unknown Milošević to the forefront of the current debate about the problems on Kosovo.

 In order to save his skin, Milošević fought back and established a political coup d'état.
 He gained effective leadership and control of the Serbian Communist party and pressed forward with the one issue that had catapulted him to the forefront of the political limelight, which was Kosovo.
 By the end of the 1980s, calls for increased federal control in the crisis-torn autonomous province were getting louder.
 Slobodan Milošević pushed for constitutional change amounting to suspension of autonomy for both Kosovo and Vojvodina.

 Milosevic capitalized on this discontent to consolidate his own position in Serbia.
 In 1987, Serbian President Ivan Stambolić sent Milošević to Kosovo to "pacify restive Serbs in Kosovo."
 On that trip, Milošević broke away from a meeting with ethnic Albanians to mingle with angry Serbians in a suburb of Pristina.
 As the Serbs protested they were being pushed back by police with batons, Milošević told them, "No one is allowed to beat you."
 This incident was later seen as pivotal to Milošević's rise to power.

 One of the events that contributed to Milošević's rise to power was the Gazimestan Speech, delivered on 28 June 1989 to 100,000 Serbs attending the celebration in Gazimestan to mark the 600th anniversary of the Battle of Kosovo.
 Many think that this speech helped Milošević consolidate his authority in Serbia.

 In 1989, Milošević, employing a mix of intimidation and political maneuvering, drastically reduced Kosovo's special autonomous status within Serbia.
 Soon thereafter, After being pushed out of their jobs, out of the parliament, schools, TV, hospital and all other important institutions, Kosovo Albanians organized a non-violent separatist movement, employing widespread civil disobedience, with the ultimate goal of achieving the independence of Kosovo.
 Kosovo Albanians boycotted state institutions and elections and established separate Albanian schools and political institutions.
 On 2 July 1990, an unconstitutional Kosovo parliament declared Kosovo an independent country, although this was not recognized by Belgrade or any foreign states.
 Two years later, in 1992, members of the dissolved parliament organized an unofficial referendum which was observed by international organizations but was not recognized internationally.
-With an 80% turnout, 98% voted for Kosovo to be independent.
+With more than 85% turnout, 95% voted for Kosovo to be independent.